avcoder/unit04-lesson07/slides.md

 - test it out with your email `https://www.duolingo.com/2017-06-30/users?email=`
 - try `email=joesmith@gmail.com` -- does it reveal any info?
 - Should:
-   - define auth policies based on business requirements
+   - define auth policies based on business requirements (ex: checking weather ✅.  transferring funds 🔒)
    - implement automated testing to identify gaps

 ---